Crazy Night Out

 The Morning After

 As many wild nights go, it’s hard to know where you’ll end up falling asleep.
-The Grove has many great summer house and little houses.
+The Grove has many great summer houses and little houses.
 Many of these are available to rent and are often done so by those looking to have a good time in the area, so if you do end up going home with someone, you will probably end up in one of these bohemian style summer houses down some wooden walkway, flanked by bamboo trees.